 EcoVadis analyzes four topics based on leading standards (GRI, UN Global Compact, and ISO 26000): environment, labor and human rights, ethics, and sustainable procurement.
 EcoVadis has become the leading assessment platform for the chemical industry.
 Tens of thousands of companies now work with EcoVadis.

 ALTANA uses the objective EcoVadis rating of its production sites and ALTANA AG as a whole to make the respective status quo transparent both internally and externally, but also to systematically drive sustainability forward within the company.

 Organization of Sustainability

 At ALTANA, the Group’s operating companies are responsible for implementing and anchoring sustainability.
 The individual companies are committed to continually reducing the environmental effects of the Group and to improving safety at the respective sites.
 Furthermore, the individual sites are required to introduce suitable management systems and have them certified.
 Moreover, special, cross-divisional expert platforms exchange information on relevant EH&S topics (for example energy, sustainability performance, environmental key performance indicators), and present best-practice models.

 Sustainable Development Goals

-ALTANA has been a member of the UN Global Compact since 2010 and commits to integrating the ten principles into the company and to observing the general goals of the United Nations (see the Communication on Progress of Global Compact).
+ALTANA has been a member of the UN Global Compact since 2010 and commits to integrating the ten principles into the company and to observing the general goals of the United Nations (see the Communication on Progress of Global Compact on page 120).

 At the summit meeting on September 25, 2015, the 193 member states resolved the 2030 Agenda for Sustainable Development.
-ALTANA supports this United Nations initiative and developed the goals listed below (SDGs with special relevance for ALTANA).
+ALTANA supports this United Nations initiative and developed the goals listed on the following page.